WITH VIDEO: Stay safe but stay busy with these area events

 Movie time

 Kenosha’s Tinseltown Theater — part of the Cinemark theater chain — is open for business.
-Opening Friday is the drama “The Father.”
-Anthony Hopkins stars as an aging father who refuses all assistance from his daughter.
+Opening Friday is the 1960s-set spy drama “The Courier.”
+Benedict Cumberbatch stars as British businessman Greville Wynne, who works with Soviet spy Oleg Penkovsky to obtain intelligence on the Cuban Missile Crisis.
 (Rated PG-13).
 For tickets and more information, go to www.cinemark.com or call Tinseltown, 262-942-8537.

 Rolling into spring